diksha38/english_to_marathi_Machine_Translation/README.md

+# This code implements a sequence-to-sequence model for English to Marathi translation using LSTM layers, focusing on data preprocessing, model architecture, training, and inference.

 1. Imports and Setup: Libraries are imported, data is loaded, cleaned, split into English and Marathi sentences, and preprocessed (lowercasing, removing punctuation and digits).

 2. Tokenization and Padding: English and Marathi sentences are tokenized using Keras Tokenizer, dictionaries for word-to-index and index-to-word mappings are created, and sequences are padded to ensure uniform length.